 Lithium-ion batteries are lightweight and easy to use.
 They typically clip in and out of the chargers and into the saws with no hassle.
 Some require a brief cool down.
 While this may not seem like a necessary step, it can prolong the life of the battery and improve the performance of the machine.
 The charge time for like-sized batteries does vary, but there are a variety of interchangeable batteries and chargers on the market to help you optimize the power and duration of your product usage.

-After trudging through a slew of online products, we've come to the conclusion that the 12" Black and Decker LCS1240 40V MAX Lithium-Ion Chainsaw is the best battery-powered chainsaw on the market today.
+After trudging through a slew of online products, we've come to the conclusion that the 12" Black and Decker LCS1240 40V MAX Lithium-Ion Chainsaw is the best battery-powered chainsaw of 2018 on the market today.
 Lightweight, fully equipt, with a superior battery, this chainsaw offers the best value for your money.

 You'll get optimal speed and life out of the 40V battery and a quick turnaround on the recharge.
 Moreover, you don't need to break the bank to add this to your tool lineup.
 Safety features, an automatic oiler, and ergonomic handles make this chainsaw user-friendly and capable of nearly any household task.